Consensys/security-workshop-for-devs/README.md

 ## Credit

 Created by [ConsenSys Diligence](https://consensys.net/diligence/) and the [Mythril](https://mythril.ai) team.
-Special thanks to Mick Ayzenberg (Security Innovation) and Trail of Bits.
+Special thanks to Mick Ayzenberg ([Security Innovation](https://www.securityinnovation.com)), [Trail of Bits](https://www.trailofbits.com), Steve Marx of [CaptureTheEther](https://capturetheether.com) and ConsenSys fame and [Zeppelin Solutions](https://zeppelin.solutions) for vulnerable contract samples and challenges.
+Also, kudos to the [Truffle](https://truffleframework.com) and [Guardrails](https://www.guardrails.io) teams for working on us on Mythril Platform integration.